-For certain property with longer production periods, the beginning and end dates in the list above are increased by one year.
+For certain properties with longer production periods, the beginning and end dates in the list above are increased by one year.
 For example, bonus first-year depreciation is 80% for long-production-period property placed in service after Dec.
-31, 2023 and before Jan.
+31, 2023, and before Jan.
 1, 2025.

 First-year bonus depreciation sunsets after 2026.